 Diet imbalances are thought to be a serious factor in causing equines to chronically abscess, and while it's true that the hoof wall of horses who lack proper nutrition may not be as dense or strong as a horse on a healthy diet, the more likely cause of poor diet being a direct factor in unhealthy hooves is that poorly fed horses generally also do not receive regular and correct hoof maintenance causing flared walls that lead to stretching and separation of the white lines, thus allowing elements to invade the WL that cause destruction of the connective tissue.

-Bar abscesses often become a chronic problem because the trimming strategies are not changed.
-The bars will become re-infected over and over and in more than one hoof, due to the fact that whatever hoofcare one hoof is receiving, all four hooves suffer with that same lack of correct hoof care.
+Bar abscesses often become a chronic problem because the trimming strategies do not change.
+The bars will become re-infected over and over and in more than one hoof, due to the fact that whatever hoof-care one hoof is receiving, all four hooves suffer with that same lack of correct hoof care.
 So lameness can be seen, off and on, in all four hooves.

 Many suffering horses are started down a traditional path of “corrective” shoeing (which more often than not is done to correct the hoof ailments caused by the shoes in the first place) and eventually put down.

 Because bar abscesses can go completely undetected or are often misdiagnosed as a mystery lameness, it’s difficult to say how many horses have been euthanized when correct trimming could have resolved the problems.